 Accordingly, the Muslim Brotherhood built on the momentum of the successful revolution to keep nonviolent protests in the streets going for longer.
-This way, they managed to keep SCAF busy with trying to control chaos at home, while enhancing the mostly-false impression inherited by Egypt’s Western allies, especially the United States of America, that the Egyptian people collectively rejected military’s political rule.
-This was necessary so the Muslim Brotherhood can introduce their group to the world as the best, and only, potential alternative to Mubarak’s regime.
+This way, they managed to keep SCAF busy with trying to control chaos at home, while enhancing the mostly false impression inherited by Egypt’s Western allies, especially the United States of America, that the Egyptian people collectively rejected the military’s political rule.
+This was necessary so the Muslim Brotherhood could introduce their group to the world as the best, and only, potential alternative to Mubarak’s regime.

 In parallel, the ongoing protests were an excellent opportunity for the Muslim Brotherhood leaders to engage with public citizens and promote their Islamic Sharia agenda to them, as an alternative to Mubarak’s secular and corrupt government.
-While Muslim Brotherhood efforts to discredit the military gained momentum at home and abroad, high profile members of the Muslim Brotherhood, such as the group’s spiritual leader Yusuf Al-Qaradawi, were invited to speak to the public at Tahrir Square about the political applications of Islamic Sharia.
+While the Muslim Brotherhood's efforts to discredit the military gained momentum at home and abroad, high-profile members of the Muslim Brotherhood, such as the group’s spiritual leader Yusuf Al-Qaradawi, were invited to speak to the public at Tahrir Square about the political applications of Islamic Sharia.

 Every Friday, in Tahrir Square, the Muslim Brotherhood organized and led a massive protest.
 On the first two Friday protests, they were celebrating the success of the revolution alongside liberal activists and ordinary non-politicized citizens.
 Later on, the Muslim Brotherhood started to invite other social categories into the protests to call for their economic rights, including the members of disadvantaged trade unions.

-Since then, the slogan “down with military rule” became a stable in all the Friday protests that happened afterward.
-This was the first indication on Muslim Brotherhood’s success in damaging military’s popularity and reputation among local citizens and Western allies.
+Since then, the slogan “down with military rule” became stable in all the Friday protests that happened afterward.
+This was the first indication of the Muslim Brotherhood’s success in damaging the military’s popularity and reputation among local citizens and Western allies.
 Soon after, the Muslim Brotherhood officially revealed their plans to run for presidency and parliament.

 Tactic 3: Overthrowing Al-Azhar’s Grand Imam

-Therefore, the Muslim Brotherhood resorted to organizing massive protests, once again, to pressure for overthrowing Al-Tayeb from the leadership of Al-Azhar.
-The Muslim Brotherhood affiliated students at Al-Azhar University, instructed by Muslim Brotherhood leaders, organized a series of complaint-based protests inside the university’s campus, about internal administrative policies related to students’ fees, employees’ rights, teachers’ salaries, etc. As the protests inside the campus succeeded in gaining momentum and higher number of supporters, the Muslim Brotherhood organized much louder and wider protests outside the office of Dr. Ahmed Al-Tayeb at the headquarters of the Sheikhdom of Al-Azhar.
+Therefore, the Muslim Brotherhood resorted to organizing massive protests, once again, to pressure to overthrow Al-Tayeb from the leadership of Al-Azhar.
+The Muslim Brotherhood-affiliated students at Al-Azhar University, instructed by Muslim Brotherhood leaders, organized a series of complaint-based protests inside the university’s campus, about internal administrative policies related to students’ fees, employees’ rights, teachers’ salaries, etc. As the protests inside the campus succeeded in gaining momentum and a higher number of supporters, the Muslim Brotherhood organized much louder and wider protests outside the office of Dr. Ahmed Al-Tayeb at the headquarters of the Sheikhdom of Al-Azhar.
 The biggest of those protests took place on the 26th of April, 2011.
-More than fifteen thousand scholars, employees, teachers and students from Al-Azhar gathered outside the office of Al-Tayeb calling for Al-Azhar’s legal independence from state and for electing a new Grand Imam.
+More than fifteen thousand scholars, employees, teachers, and students from Al-Azhar gathered outside the office of Al-Tayeb calling for Al-Azhar’s legal independence from the state and for electing a new Grand Imam.

 In a stubborn response that shocked and confused the Muslim Brotherhood, Al-Tayeb refused to resign and decided to fight back.
-He made a public statement indicating that his resignation would put Al-Azhar in the hands of the “wrong people,” in reference to religiously extremist professors affiliated to the Muslim Brotherhood and the Salafist movement.
-He asserted that “as a servant of Islam and a servant of Al-Azhar,” he would stand strong in the face of the protests, while continue to exert his best efforts to improve Al-Azhar’s governance system and educational curricula.
+He made a public statement indicating that his resignation would put Al-Azhar in the hands of the “wrong people,” about religiously extremist professors affiliated with the Muslim Brotherhood and the Salafist movement.
+He asserted that “as a servant of Islam and a servant of Al-Azhar,” he would stand strong in the face of the protests while continuing to exert his best efforts to improve Al-Azhar’s governance system and educational curricula.
 The initiative was widely welcomed by Al-Azhar scholars, as well as political observers, in Egypt and abroad.

 Immediately after the launch of the initiative to reform Al-Azhar from within, Al-Tayeb decided to actively participate in managing the political chaos that took place in the aftermath of the 2011 revolution.
 He was, perhaps, motivated by the fact that this chaos was enabling extremists from the Muslim Brotherhood and the Salafists and, thus, became a threat to Al-Azhar and moderate Islam.